HarvardForest/summer2015/README.md

 #### Dates: May 26, 2015 - August 7, 2015

-#### Goal: development of a computational tool used to investigate breakpoints and early warning signals in various ecosystem dynamics
+#### Goal: development of a computational tool used to investigate tipping points and early warning signals in various ecosystem dynamics

 #### Method: implementation of multiple [Shiny](http://shiny.rstudio.com/) web applications, where each app simulates a different ecological model